djfitz/SFFontFeatures/README.md

 Finally, feel free to ask Apple to add to their SDKs interfaces to more easily enable these SF font features (e.g. UIKit).
 Particularly, to document the Stylistic Alternatives.

+# NOTES

+	NOTE 1: Some of these features are mutually exclusive. e.g. Monospaced Numbers and Proportional numbers.
+	They are both in the feature list because sometimes you need to turn off default behavior.
+However, mixing these two settings On in the same font will probably be undefined.
+Be careful when using multiple simultaneous features!

+	NOTE 2: Some features are enabled by default but require specific character runs for them to be applied.
+	For example, without turning on the fractional form feature directly, it requires the character run that is applied this font to be <digits>/<digits>.
+If the feature doesn't seem to work, check the character run.
+Or turn on the feature explicitly.

+	NOTE 3: Some features are on by default for the SF font.
+If so, turning on a feature won't have any visible effect.
+	You can try experimenting turning features on and off to see how they affect the resultant output.

+Due to the above limitations/restrictions, if you want to use multiple features in a single string,  it's probably best practice to enable individual font features for ranges of an attributed string.
+Rather than turning on multiple features for the entire string.

 # Features Summary